Do you want to diplay the above image on your blog or website? Click Here to get the code

 Despite the critics, it is unlikely that state and national policymakers will rein in efforts to promote the curricula in as many schools as possible.
 State, national and private funding dollars are increasingly earmarked for this initiative, and there is a great deal of hope that the collective investment of these entities will result in superior mathematics and science literacy in U.S. students.

-PISA evaluations take place every three years, which means that the 2012 data is being assessed for a 2013 release.
+PISA evaluations take place every three years, which means that the 2015 data was being assessed for a 2016 release.
 Proponents and investors supporting STEM education will be looking closely at that data to see if the education policy changes and investment strategies have had the desired effect.
 If they have, then one can expect to see an even greater emphasis on STEM education in U.S. schools.

 Why STEM Education is Becoming Increasingly Important